wabi69sabi/fly-away/README.md

 ``` 127.0.0.1:4567 ``` --> will return the landing page in raw HTML format
 ``` 127.0.0.1:4567/instructions/<a list of airport codes seperated by %20>``` --> returns distances between all possible airport combinations and max distance

+### Testing

+Currently working on unit testing.
+And cleaning Git history.